silentDjay/Mapstery/README.md

 Bugs to fix:

+* Fix inconsistent click distance calculations (difficult to reproduce; I should possibly use different values for click lat/lng or target country lat/lng)
 * Clicks on these territories do not return country/any results from the Google Maps API:

     * Arunachal Pradesh (far northeastern India)